Stay Connected

 What Causes Heartburn During Pregnancy?

-Several different factors can trigger heartburn during pregnancy.
-One of the causes is hormones like progesterone, which your body produces at high levels while you are pregnant.
+Several different factors can cause heartburn to occur during pregnancy.
+One trigger includes hormones like progesterone, which your body produces at high levels while you are pregnant.
 Progesterone relaxes the LES, increasing the chances that stomach contents will leak into your esophagus2.
+In addition, progesterone relaxes muscles in the digestive system, preventing the stomach from emptying as quickly.
+The longer your stomach remains full of food, the more likely you are to experience the symptoms of heartburn2.

 Another cause of heartburn in pregnancy is the pregnancy itself.
 As the baby grows, the uterus puts more pressure on the stomach.
 This pressure can push the contents of the stomach upward and into your esophagus, causing you to experience heartburn4.

-Symptoms can begin at any time during pregnancy, but they tend to be worse during the second and third trimesters.
 Some women who experience heartburn in pregnancy have never had this issue before.
-For women who have heartburn before becoming pregnancy, heartburn during pregnancy may be more severe5.
+For women who deal with acid reflux before becoming pregnant, heartburn during pregnancy may be more severe6.

-Symptoms Of Heartburn During Pregnancy
+Symptoms of Heartburn During Pregnancy

-How Can Heartburn Be Prevented?
+How Can Heartburn Symptoms Be Prevented and Reduced?

 It may be difficult to completely block all feelings of heartburn during pregnancy, but you can take several steps to reduce the frequency and severity of the symptoms you experience.
 First and foremost, talk to your primary care provider or obstetrician.
 Under their supervision, you may be able to try various remedies such as avoiding foods that trigger your heartburn.